jawadkakar/gDoorChallenge/README.md

 # 5: Start Elastic Search
 # 6: Run gDoorChallenge by typing the following, make user path for the datafile is correct.
  java -jar lookingGlass-jar-with-dependencies.jar -f /gDoorChallenge/SearchTask.yaml

+ I have created 2 indices and 2 types lookingsearch/searchTask
+ lookingresult/searchResult